swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 ### 2.3 Maintenance Tasks

-* once a week, for each National Licence compliant user, get the last activity date from swiss edu-id (probably using Switch [Shibboleth Back-Channel](https://wiki.shibboleth.net/confluence/display/IDP30/SecurityAndNetworking#SecurityAndNetworking-Back-ChannelSupport) but that needs to be confirmed).
-If this is more than one year ago, send an email to the user with a link to extend its account (with some time).
+* once a week, for each National Licence compliant user, update the attributes (last activity date, postal address, country of residence, ...) from Swiss edu-ID (using Switch [Shibboleth Back-Channel](https://wiki.shibboleth.net/confluence/display/IDP30/SecurityAndNetworking#SecurityAndNetworking-Back-ChannelSupport)).
+* If the last activity date is more than one year ago, send an email to the user with a link to extend its account (with some time).
 To extend its account, the user needs to log in, therefore the system can update the attributes if needed.
 Otherwise, unset the `national-licence-compliant` flag.
-* once a week, check if the registered accounts have been modified in swiss edu id (using Switch Notification Service and API’s).
-Especially if the post address has been updated.
-Update the flag `national-licence-compliant` accordingly in Swiss Edu-Id if needed.
+* If the post address has been updated (either it is not verified any more or it is in a foreign country), update the flag `national-licence-compliant` accordingly in Swiss Edu-Id.

 ---